rob550-docs/rob550-docs.github.io/docs/staff-guide/doxygen.md

     -  If you want to have an additional functionality such as generating graphs, you would need to install Graphviz separately.

 ## Config Doxygen
-1. Create workspace and then create Doxyfile
+1. Create workspace, and put the source code there if you don't have the code already, and then create Doxyfile
 ```bash
 $ mkdir botlab_ws
 $ doxygen -g config_file_name